flatiron/restful/README.md

 ## Non-strict Mappings

-You'll notice that some of the routes defined above are not 100% restful ( such as `/creatures/1/update` ).
+You'll notice that some of the routes defined above are not 100% restful ( such as `POST /creatures/1/update` ).

 Since not all HTTP clients support PUT and DELETE Verbs ( such as forms in web browsers ), restful maps additional "non-strict" rest mappings to make your life slightly easier.